alfonsrv/impf-botpy/README.md

 einzugreifen sowie einfach nachzuvollziehen, was gerade passiert.
 Die wichtigen Timings können dabei eingestellt werden, um einen Timeout (bzw. *Shadow Ban*) zu vermeiden.

-This is an improved Python implementation of the Java-based [💉🤖 Impf-Bot](https://github.com/TobseF/impf-bot)
+This is an improved Python implementation of the Java-based [💉🤖 Impf-Bot](https://github.com/TobseF/impf-bot) which did a lot of the heavy lifting.

 ## ⭐ Features
  ⭐ Easy to set up